joealcorn/laboratory/README.rst

 -  Publish all of this information

-Of course, you're still unsure your candidate code works correctly, so laboratory will always return the result from the candidate block.
+Of course, you're still unsure your candidate code works correctly, so laboratory will always return the result from the control block.

 .. code:: python